-The Food and Drug Administration (FDA or the Agency), the US authority responsible for medical devices regulation, issued the enforcement policy dedicated to the digital health devices used to treat psychiatric disorders in the context of the outbreak of the Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus” and the public health emergency announced in the US earlier in January, and a national emergency declared later in March.
+The Food and Drug Administration (FDA) issued guidance dedicated to the digital health devices used to treat psychiatric disorders in the context of the outbreak of the Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus” and the public health emergency announced in the US earlier in January, and a national emergency declared later in March.

 Scope of the FDA Guidance on Digital Health Devices

-The guidance issued by the Agency is intended to ensure that digital health devices used to treat psychiatric disorders are available to healthcare facilities during the pandemic.
-The FDA also emphasizes the importance of the steps aimed at the reduction of contacts between healthcare professionals and patients due to the risks associated with the infection.
-This makes the Agency to encourage the use of digital health devices based on novel informational and communicational technologies since such devices give the possibility to avoid contacts in person, that is also necessary in the course of quarantine restrictions.
-Thus, the guidance is intended to improve the availability of the devices to be used to treat psychiatric conditions remotely without the need for patients to visit healthcare facilities.
-This approach allows to reduce significantly the exposure to the risks associated with the infection for both the patients and healthcare professionals.
+The guidance issued by the FDA is intended to ensure that digital health devices used to treat psychiatric disorders are available to healthcare facilities during the COVID-19 pandemic.
+The FDA also emphasizes the importance of the steps aimed at the reduction of contact between healthcare professionals and patients due to the risks associated with the infection.
+This allows the FDA to encourage the use of digital health devices based on novel informational and communicational technologies since such devices give the possibility to avoid contact in person, which is also necessary for the course of quarantine restrictions.
+The guidance is intended to improve the availability of the devices to be used to treat psychiatric conditions remotely without the need for patients to visit healthcare facilities.
+This approach allows exposure to the risks associated with the infection for both the patients and healthcare professionals to be reduced significantly.

 In particular, the scope of the FDA guidance covers the following medical devices:

 - Low-risk general wellness and digital health products for mental health or psychiatric conditions.
-This category includes the devices intended for only general wellness use, that constitute low risk products in accordance with the FDA classification based on the risk for safety of patients associated with the use of the device.
+This category includes the devices intended for only general wellness use, that constitute low-risk products in accordance with the FDA classification based on the risk for the safety of patients associated with the use of the device.

 FDA Enforcement Policy in Detail

-The Agency states that digital health devices are important during the pandemic since they could be used to improve mental health of patients without the need for visiting healthcare facilities, that also reduces the burden on the latter that increased significantly due to the complications and respiratory illnesses caused by the coronavirus disease.
-That is why the FDA intends to implement all the measures necessary to expand the availability of digital health devices, including software as medical devices, intended for the computerized behavioural therapy of psychiatric disorders.
-In particular, the Agency would not object to placing on the market and using the devices covered by the scope of the present FDA guidance that are not FDA approved medical devices, providing that the use of such devices does not lead to the increase in risk for public health.
+The FSA states that digital health devices are important during the pandemic since they could be used to improve the mental health of patients without the need for visiting healthcare facilities.
+The FDA intends to implement all the measures necessary to expand the availability of digital health devices, including software as medical devices, intended for the computerized behavioral therapy of psychiatric disorders.
+In particular, the Agency would not object to using the devices covered by the scope of the present FDA guidance that are not FDA approved medical devices, providing that the use of such devices does not lead to the increase in risk for public health.
 The requirements temporarily waived by the Agency include the submission of a premarket notification under the 510(k) framework, certain reporting requirements, as well as the requirements regarding the Unique Device Identification (UDI).
-At the same time, the manufacturers (developers) of the devices still should keep their products compliant with the applicable performance requirements.
-It is also important to mention, that the exclusion described hereabove should not be applied to the FDA approved medical devices already available on the market.
+The manufacturers (developers) of the devices still should keep their products compliant with the applicable performance requirements.
+The exclusion described hereabove should not be applied to the FDA approved medical devices already available on the market.

 Another requirement for digital health devices covered by the scope of the guidance, subject to exclusion introduced by the FDA, relates to the prospective clinical data.
-This exclusion is also intended to simplify the access to such device during the pandemic.
+This exclusion is also intended to simplify access to such devices during the pandemic.